wxWidgets/Phoenix/docs/sphinx/rest_substitutions/overviews/index.rst

 and launch the wxPython demo for you.

-.. note:: If you wish to help in the documentation effort, the main docstrings guidelines are outlined in the `Docstring Guidelines <DocstringsGuidelines.html>`_ document.
+.. note:: If you wish to help in the documentation effort, the main docstrings guidelines are outlined in the :doc:`DocstringsGuidelines` document.